U.S. Route 82: Mississippi

 Through the entire state, the highway is four-laned with interchanges at major junctions.
-After crossing the Mississippi River from Arkansas via a four-laned, cable-stayed Mississippi River bridge, the road briefly travels northeast toward central Greenville, then turns east to Columbus, passing through Indianola, Greenwood, Winona, and Starkville, while bypassing Itta Bena.
+After crossing the Mississippi River from Arkansas via a four-laned, cable-stayed Mississippi River bridge, the road bypasses Greenville, then continues east to Columbus, passing through Indianola, Greenwood, Winona, and Starkville, while bypassing Itta Bena.

-According to the Mississippi Department of Transportation, construction is now underway on a U.S. 82 bypass around Greenville.
-The new road will commence at the recently opened Mississippi River Bridge and terminate at the current U.S. 82 near Leland, creating a half-loop freeway around South Greenville.
-Cloverleaf interchanges are presently being built at the freeway's junctions with MS 454 and MS 1.
-This new bypass will be the southern terminus for the planned freeway connector to Interstate 69, which is also under construction through the northern Mississippi Delta.

 From Starkville east through Columbus and on to the Alabama state line, US 82 is built to freeway standards.

 Alabama

 Throughout Alabama, US 82 is paired with unsigned State Route 6 (SR 6).
 The highway enters the state east of Columbus, Mississippi, and bears southeast towards Northport and Tuscaloosa, where it crosses over I-20 and I-59 south of town.
 It is known in West Alabama as McFarland Boulevard, in memory of Ward Wharton McFarland, a political, business, and civic leader who died in 1979.
 After leaving Tuscaloosa, the route continues southeast, passing through the cities of Brent, Centreville, and Maplesville en route to Prattville, on the northern edge of the Montgomery metropolitan area.
 This approximately 92 mi drive goes through some of the most rural areas of the state, much of it two lanes with the exception of the section from Tuscaloosa to Centreville.
 Upon arriving in Prattville, it runs concurrently with I-65, with which it goes through downtown Montgomery with (also junctioning with the current southern terminus of I-85), and splits off to the east south of downtown.
 After leaving Montgomery, the route continues southeast through Union Springs and Midway en route to Eufaula, on the Alabama–Georgia state line, where it junctions with US 431.
 The route then crosses over the Chattahoochee River into Georgetown, Georgia, over Lake Eufaula.

 Currently in Pickens County, Alabama, a widening project of US 82 is underway to make the highway four lanes.
 New bridges are being constructed using Federal Highway Administration monies, as well as matching Alabama Department of Transportation funds.
 Four-laning the highway in Tuscaloosa County, west of Northport to the Pickens County line, was completed in the fall of 2010.
 The highway is now four lanes from the Mississippi state line to just southeast of Centreville at mile marker 88, with the exception of a short two lane stretch from Gordo to the Tuscaloosa County line.